eafit-apolo/apolo-users/docs/source/software/monitoring/sensu/sensu-0.26.5/plugins/mailer.rst

 .. role:: bash(code)
    :language: bash

 Sensu Plugin - Mailer
 =======================

-This handler formats alerts as mails and sends them off to a pre-defined recipient.
+This handler formats alerts as emails and sends them off to a pre-defined recipient.
 [1]_

 .. contents::